LLaym/LLaym/README.md

 # Hey there 👋 I'm Vitaly,
+***
-A passionate backend developer from Moscow.
+I am backend Java Developer from Moscow.
 Learning technologies that I found interesting.
-***
-- 🌱 Currently learning **Spring**
-- ⚡ Using GNU/Linux as my main OS
-- 🤝 Love Open-Source
-- 📝 Using Notion as my second brain
-- 🔭 Always study
+Currently leveling in algorithms.

-- 🖥️ Working on ThinkPad T480 with some upgrades
+Love to use GNU/Linux and Open-Source software.
+Using Notion with Obsidian as my second brain.
+Working on ThinkPad T480 with some upgrades

 ### :hammer_and_wrench: Languages and Tools: